SAE International: History

 Out of the meeting in 1916 came a new organization, to represent engineers in all types of mobility-related professions.
 SAE member Elmer Sperry created the term "automotive" from Greek autos (self), and Latin motivus (of motion) origins to represent any form of self-powered vehicle.
 The Society of Automobile Engineers became the Society of Automotive Engineers.

+Women joined the SAE in the 1920's, with Marie Luhring becoming an associate member of the organization in 1920.
 Ethel H. Bailey became the first woman to become a full member of the SAE in 1926, having joined the staff as a research engineer in 1920.

 Charles Kettering presided over SAE during World War I and saw membership pass the 5,000 mark.
 During this time, SAE emphasized the importance of developing member activity through local chapters – called Sections.
 After World War II, the Society established links with other standards bodies and automotive engineering societies worldwide, and since then has founded sections in countries including Brazil, India, China, Russia, Romania, and Egypt.
 By 1980, membership surpassed 35,000 and over the next two decades the society, like the industries and individuals it serves, became larger, more global, more diverse, and more electronic.

 By the mid-1980s, membership edged close to 50,000; by the end of the 1990s, membership topped 80,000 with members in more than 80 countries.

 As of 2017, the society serves over 138,000 global members, with more than a quarter from outside of North America.